 Where the design community meets.

-Designer at thoughtbot Joined almost 7 years ago
+Designer at thoughtbot Joined over 7 years ago

 As far as I know many typefaces involve many months if not years of work to complete.
 Including extensive research, redesigns and optimisation.
 So it's understandable that they are offered at a premium – how much of premium? it's all down to the reasons above as well as how the designer values the finished product.
 Much like many other products for sale.

 This is really interesting.
 It's randomly generated on page load.
 Does anyone know how this is done?
 I'm guessing serve-side as there JS or any signs of anything funky going on.

 It's really refreshing to see a personal site that takes a risk for once, not your standard 'rectangles on white, with blog' recipe.

 That would probably help quite a bit.
 Using the the guests as a 'checklist' seems like a better solution than having all the guests forms on one page (what I did).

 Funnily enough I've just built a RSVP site for myself (and my future wife).
 Some things I've found out: